-This mental shift is slowly spreading around globally, and people now have started to focus more on the ingredients used to make their favorite food rather than just the taste.
+This mental shift is slowly spreading around globally, and people now have started to focus more on the ingredients used to make their favourite food rather than just the taste.
 In order to cater to this rising need, nutrient-sensitive agriculture becomes a highly prioritized necessity.

 Nutrient-sensitive agriculture is an approach to cultivation that seeks to contribute to producing more nutrient-rich food globally, in order to tackle challenges pertaining to world hunger and to cater to the rising demand for nutrient-rich foods.

-The next question that one may ponder about would be how nutrient sensitive farming can be done.
+The next question that one may ponder about would be how nutrient-sensitive farming can be done.
 In order to have a smooth journey to a destination, as much as important it is to have good transport, it is more important to have good roads.
-Similarly, in order to achieve nutrient sensitive farming, the focus must be on conservation of soil fertility and good agricultural practises that can ensure consistency in high quality yield that is rich in nutrient value.
-Other than this, there are a few other methods to achieve nutrient sensitive farming, viz
+Similarly, in order to achieve nutrient-sensitive farming, the focus must be on conservation of soil fertility and good agricultural practices that can ensure consistency in high-quality yield that is rich in nutrient value.
+Other than this, there are a few other methods to achieve nutrient-sensitive farming, viz:

 This is a process by which the nutritional quality of food crops is improved through agronomic practices, conventional plant breeding, or modern biotechnology.

 In this method of farming the crops are bred to have higher levels of essential nutrients, either through selective breeding or genetic modifications.
 Here, there is a deliberate enhancement of an essential micronutrient, i.e. vitamins and minerals (including trace elements) in food to improve the nutritional quality of the food supply and provide a public health benefit with minimal risk to health.

 This is a type of farming that concentrates on sustainable approaches towards cultivation.
 This method ensures soil fertility is maintained, which in turn results in cultivated crops to have higher nutritional value.
 Nutrient-rich crops will ensure high qualities of food and thus nutritiousness is achieved.
 Sustainable farming involves precision agriculture as the main method.
 The crop to be grown and the nutritional value that the crop must have is set, and the cultivation is done based on a plan that is crafted around these factors.